psrc/psrc.github.io/_posts/2022-05-11-Asian-Pacific-Islander.md

 ## **Intersecting diverse heritage and geography**

 **Where do different groups live in our region?
-How does where different people live relate to differing levels of earnings and education?**
+How does where different people live relate to differing levels of earnings and education for Asian and Pacific Islander people geographically?**

 Different groups of Asian people have settled in different parts of the region.
 Those groups experience different levels of earnings and